I ran for class vice president four years in a row in high school. I never once won.

 And, as I tell God more frequently these days, I’ll do the work and I’ll trust You with the results.

-What do you want to try that you’re afraid to?
+Well, let me ask you this: what do you want to try that you’re afraid to?
 What’s the worst that can happen, really?
 Maybe some embarrassment, maybe some time used up, but really, if you’re following after God, nothing is truly wasted.

 I can tell you right now as God as my witness, some of my BEST dreams have come true because I tried something that I was pretty sure I would fail at but made myself try anyway.

 “What if I fail…oh but my darling, what if you fly?” -Erin Hanson

 Within your heart you can make plans for your future,

 but the Lord chooses the steps you take to get there. -Proverbs 16:9 (TPT)